 Has it thrown up a challenge?

-9. Prepare for Worse Case Scenarios
+10. Prepare for Worse Case Scenarios

-Hopefully, you won’t have any of these, but if you do, being unprepared is going to make a bad situation even worse.
+Hopefully, you won’t have any of these, but if you do, being unprepared will make a bad situation even worse.

 When we were motorhoming in Italy, we were involved in an accident with an Italian driver coming in the opposite direction.
 Nothing too serious – our wing mirrors hit.
 Ours bounced back into place.
 His flew off and broke into pieces.
 Well, it flew off, at least.

 Meanwhile, I was frantically trying to find where on earth I’d put the insurance details of the campervan.
 Did I have to call the motorhome hire depot and report the accident?
 Where was their number?
 Did we need to stay where we were?
 Call the police?

-As the irate Italian continued to wave his arms around, I was having a mini-meltdown in the van trying to locate information to make him stop.
+As the irate Italian continued to wave his arms around, I was having a mini-meltdown in the van, trying to locate information to make him stop.

 Therefore, have all of your travel documents together in one place for handy access in case of emergency.
-Items might include:

 - Drivers Licence

 - Travel Insurance Details (we use World Nomads – getting a quote is easy here)